Aristotle-Metadata-Enterprises/django-garnett/README.md

   `AdminTextAreaWidget` on translated fields in the django admin site by default.
 They can however be specified explicitly on the corresponding admin model form.

-## Want to help maintain this library?

-There is a `/dev/` directory with a docker-compose stack you can ues to bring up a database and clean development environment.

 ## Want other options?

 There are a few good options for adding translatable strings to Django that may meet other use cases.
 We've included a few other options here, their strengths and why we didn't go with them.